Demandflow/301-redirector/README.md

 - Bulk actions to quickly manage multiple redirects
 - Modern spreadsheet-like interface similar to Airtable
 - Export a CSV file with source and target URLs for implementing redirects
-- Automatically filters out URLs with status codes 301 or 404
+- Automatically filters out URLs with status codes 301, 404, or 502 from both old and new site imports
 - Prioritizes URLs that need attention by placing them at the top
 - Moves matched URLs to the bottom and grays them out for clarity